-- Exposure and work on live projects in the industry and create portfolios. - Work with other industry professionals, collaborate with other individuals as members of a team and enhance communication skills. - Analyze the communication challenges in the media industry
+- CO 1.
+Design and develop live projects in the industry and create portfolios - CO 2.
+Function with other industry professionals, construct with other individuals as members of a team and develop communication skills - CO 3.
+Evaluate the communication challenges in the media industry

 Internship is on the job training to assimilate professional practices.
 The students will have to undergo an Internship for one month in an organisation, preferably focusing on social service communication after the second semester.
 The students would prepare individual reports after the Internship and the same should be attested by the organization under which the student did the internship.
-The students' comprehensive report will be submitted to the HOD for evaluation along with a certificate of internship from the organisation.
 A faculty member will monitor the students during the internship.
+The assessment will be based on the comprehensive report submitted by each student within a month of completion of the internship.

-20P3MCJXC2 SPORTS JOURNALISM
+SPORTS JOURNALISM

-- Be able to write sports stories, in short form and long form - Be able to gather sports information, at games, practice, through social media, and interviews - Be able to report sports stories, in all media forms: print, audio, visual, online, social media - Be able to do personal branding and entrepreneurial sports journalism - Evaluate the impact of societal issues on sports reporting
+- CO 1.
+Develop sports stories, in short form and long form - CO 2.
+Classify sports information, at games, practice, through social media, and interviews - CO 3.
+Build sports stories, in all media forms: print, audio, visual, online, social media - CO 4.
+Formulate personal branding and entrepreneurial sports journalism - CO 5.
+Evaluate the impact of societal issues on sports reporting